fdhlulwafi/n8n-google-cloud-deployment/README.md

 ## 🛠️ Prerequisites
 - Google Cloud account
-- A custom domain/subdomain (_you can get for FREE from www.noip.com_)
+- A custom domain/subdomain (_you can get for FREE from www.noip.com or www.dynu.com_)

 ---